Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

                              5000)
 ```

-In the code above in line 13, when you include a *period* parameter, the `heavy_function_status()`
+In the code above, in line 13, when you include a *period* parameter, the `heavy_function_status()`
 function will be regularly activated at the set interval, such as every 5 seconds.
 This allows
-your user interface to show live updates, keeping the end user informed about the ongoing work.
+your user interface to show live updates, informing the end user about ongoing work.

 # Conclusion

-Taipy's long-running callbacks make it much easier to handle time-consuming tasks in web
+Taipy's long-running callbacks make handling time-consuming tasks in web
-applications.
+applications much easier.
 By running demanding functions in the background, Taipy ensures that the user
-interface stays quick to respond and avoids potential communication timeouts.
+interface responds quickly and avoids potential communication timeouts.
 With the option to
 keep an eye on the function's progress and offer updates, developers can create a smooth user
 experience, even when dealing with hefty operations.